lsevero/franz/README.md

 ## Logging

 This project is using Log4j2 to log, and accepts a log4j2 compatible config file.
-Besides the logs inside SeveroHTTPConnector you can extract the logs inside the kafka and http library, although they are very verbose.
+Besides the logs inside Franz you can extract the logs inside the kafka and http library, although they are very verbose.
 Check the `example-config/log4j2.xml` file for a example.
 The logging config is optional, although is recommended to use.